lpmi-13/current-projects/README.md

 - origin of the root

 ## 2) Github User Stats
+- possibly do all this via gatsby and generate a page per search result?
 - add ability to run in dev mode with docker (v2)
 - update data pipeline to use the gharchive json dumps (v2)
 - add a User screen returning a user view for the clicked user (v2)